-Dr. Willie Liang, MD is a vascular surgeon in Baltimore, MD specializing in vascular surgery.
-Dr. Willie Liang, MD is affiliated with MedStar Harbor Hospital, MedStar Good Samaritan Hospital, MedStar Franklin Square Medical Center, MedStar Union Memorial Hospital and MedStar Health.
+Dr. Willie Liang, MD is a vascular surgeon in Baltimore, MD specializing in vascular surgery and general surgery.
+He graduated from Howard University College of Medicine in 2016 and has 9 years of experience.
+Dr. Willie Liang, MD is affiliated with MedStar Harbor Hospital, MedStar Good Samaritan Hospital, MedStar Franklin Square Medical Center, MedStar Health, MedStar Union Memorial Hospital and MEDSTAR HEART INSTITUTE LLC.

 Angiogram (Angiography)